rubyonjets/jets/lib/jets/commands/help/deploy.md

-Builds and deploys project to AWS Lambda.
-This creates and or updates the CloudFormation stack.
+This packages up the project and deploys it AWS Lambda.
+This essentially updating the CloudFormation stack.

+## Example

     $ jets deploy